BY-Games/3D_game/README.md

 2. The player has a weapon and can switch between two types of weapons.
 The changes can be found at [‎PlayerController::Update](https://github.com/BY-Games/3D_game/blob/main/Assets/Yurowm/Demo/Scripts/PlayerController.cs#L62:~:text=PlayerController%3A%3AUpdate)

 3. The rifle now fires bullets.
-Each shot creates a projectile that travels in the direction of the raycast.
-When the projectile hits an object, it gets destroyed.
+Each shot creates a projectile that hit in the direction of the raycast.
+When the projectile hits an enemy object, it gets eliminated and destroyed.